-This page and the Muso Shinden Iai Videos (Movies) is a mirror (a close mirror) to the pages that used to be at http://iai.whaleeaters.org/.
+This page and the Muso Shinden Iai Videos (Movies) are a mirror (a close mirror) to the pages that used to be at http://iai.whaleeaters.org/.
+I am not sure where those pages and videos came from or where they went, but they are very much worth saving for anyone interested in iaijutsu or iaido.
 These are mirrored here for the prosperity of iai.
-They are not in any way my work or to be contrued as anything other than a place for people to view the beauty of iai.
+They are not in any way my work or to be construed as anything other than a place for people to view the beauty of iai.

 As likely as other Japanese traditional martial arts, Iai branches into many schools and styles, though almost all of them are derived from a common mythological founder, named Jushin (or Shigenobu, HAYASHIZAKI Jinsuke, etc).
 Muso Shinden is also one of the successors of Jushin style.

-HAYASHIZAKI Shigenobu appeared circa 1560 – 1570, devised some forms of sword-drawing arts (i.e., Batto Jutu, an alternative Japanese name of Iai) for the first time, defending against enemies’ sudden attack, or quickly and secretely assassinating those who were nominated by his boss.
+HAYASHIZAKI Shigenobu appeared circa 1560 – 1570, and devised some forms of sword-drawing arts (i.e., Batto Jutu, an alternative Japanese name of Iai) for the first time, defending against enemies’ sudden attack, or quickly and secretly assassinating those who were nominated by his boss.

 The civil war state of Japan was ceased by the final winner, Shogun Ieyasu, by the middle of the 17th century.
 Some new styles of Iai arts were introduced and merged in.
 In almost cases the assassin is supposed to be a mission sent to the enemies’ house.
 The guest would make his best effort to persuade, disarm, or arrest the host.
 It was of course a dangerous task.
 When the host would refuse or resist, the guest should use force to complete the mission, as well as to defend himself.
 These situations seem very common even in the peace period of Edo, so the arts of Iai would have been still developed.
 Today we would regard Iai as a dance, a sport, or a spiritual training, but until recently it has been a real technique to kill men as certainly as possible.